Qabel/qabel.github.io/Qabel-Protocol-Browse.md

 The drop and the public key can just be used read-only by their owner.
 It should not be possible to further follow the communication.

 How to Add: A client accesses public key and drop address from the lookup URL.
-It then checks the fingerprint.
+Then it checks the fingerprint.
 (The fingerprint never gets transmitted to the server!)
-The client sends a with this key encrypted contact message to the drop.
+The client sends a contact message to the drop, encrypted with this key.
 The message contains its parameters like public key, drop, personal message or a business card URL.

 ## Server